 Memorandum of Understanding

 BTPO’s responsibilities overlap with many other government agencies and organizations.
-MOUs are a way outline the different responsibilities for each agency involvement in the MOU.
+MOUs outline the different responsibilities for each agency involved in the MOU.

-The Transit Planing Cooperative Agreement outlines transit planning responsibility between Pocatello Regional Transit and Bannock Transportation Planning Organization.
+The Transit Planning Cooperative Agreement outlines transit planning responsibility between Pocatello Regional Transit and Bannock Transportation Planning Organization.

 This MOU outlines the planning responsibilities between agencies within the Portneuf Valley Non Attainment Area.